emm-garzon/DM-Specs_Capstone/README.md

 - Player can drag, and drop tiles, attempting to create matches that satisfy the following conditions: 3 (or 4) tiles match in a ROW OR 3 (or 4) tiles match in a COLUMN
 - When the tile-set is first generated, a check will be conducted to see if any matches exist, if so, those tiles will be replaced, and points awarded to the player
-- When the player successfully matches 3 tiles together, they will be awarded 2 points
+- When the player successfully matches 3 tiles together, they will be awarded 1 point
-- When the player successfully matches 4 tiles together, they will be awarded 3 points
+- When the player successfully matches 4 tiles together, they will be awarded 2 points

 # Additional Features: